 The Nakagin Capsule Tower

 Tokyo’s Ginza district was once famous by The Nakagin Capsule tower or ‘Nakagin Kapuseru Tawā’, the local icon.
-Architect Kisho Kurokawa designed this structure was designed as an emblem of Japan’s post-war recovery.
+Architect Kisho Kurokawa designed this structure as an emblem of Japan’s post-war recovery.
 This movement was known as ‘The Japanese Metabolism movement.
 The ‘futuristic’ tower which was based on the plugin adaptive architecture abandoned and unused.
 Nakagin Capsule Tower’s decline was due to political uncertainties.
 The idea of conserving an architectural masterpiece has been defeated by chasing the land value in the prime center of Tokyo and putting it to better use.
 This implies that no matter how famous the design or designer is political and social aspects impact architecture to a large extent.

 We conclude that in the practical world the social, political, and economic aspects are as important as the design.
 To us, architects’ design might be an abstract art but the ground reality is that any architecture is not successful merely because a starchitect designed it or because the concept was great, or because the architectural community speaks highly of the project.
 If the user is not aligned with the design the design won’t be a successful one.
 But that does not mean that we can bargain with the design.
-Design is ought to be good, no doubt and more importantly it must resonate with the user.
+Design is ought to be good, no doubt but more importantly it must resonate with the user.